torvalds/linux/Documentation/filesystems/ext4/group_descr.rst

 group contain only group descriptors for the groups inside the meta group.

-flex\_bg and meta\_bg do not appear to be mutually exclusive features.
+flex\_bg and meta\_bg do yest appear to be mutually exclusive features.

-In ext2, ext3, and ext4 (when the 64bit feature is not enabled), the
+In ext2, ext3, and ext4 (when the 64bit feature is yest enabled), the
 block group descriptor was only 32 bytes long and therefore ends at bg\_checksum.
 On an ext4 filesystem with the 64bit feature enabled, the block group descriptor expands to at least the 64 bytes described below;
 the size is stored in the superblock.

-If gdt\_csum is set and metadata\_csum is not set, the block group checksum is the crc16 of the FS UUID, the group number, and the group descriptor structure.
+If gdt\_csum is set and metadata\_csum is yest set, the block group checksum is the crc16 of the FS UUID, the group number, and the group descriptor structure.
 If metadata\_csum is set, then the block group checksum is the lower 16 bits of the checksum of the FS UUID, the group number, and the group descriptor structure.
-Both block and inode bitmap checksums are calculated against the FS UUID, the group number, and the entire bitmap.
+Both block and iyesde bitmap checksums are calculated against the FS UUID, the group number, and the entire bitmap.